COVID-19 Survivor Who Nearly Died From Breathing Complications Thanks Doctors Who Saved Her

-NEW YORK (CBSNewYork) — A woman who survived COVID-19 but nearly died from breathing complications got a chance to thank the doctors who saved her Tuesday.
+NEW HYDE PARK, N.Y.
+(CBSNewYork) — A woman who survived COVID-19 but nearly died from breathing complications got a chance to thank the doctors who saved her Tuesday.

+The road to recovery from the coronavirus has been a frightening roller coaster for Shirelle White.

+In April, the 55-year-old from Valley Stream was put on a ventilator twice, CBS2’s Carolyn Gusoff reports.

 CORONAVIRUS PANDEMIC